SeanCode86/SeanCode86/README.md

 a keen interest in computer programming and computing systems in general.
 I have a passion for building things, and like to see my creations come to life.

-- 👀 I’m interested in mainly Python Programming, within the context of Fintech, Cyber Security, Data Science, AI and Bot Development.
-     I prefer to code in a functional paradigm, as I enjoy, the "immutable" mindset.
-I do really enjoy learning about the LiSp(s) & languages like Clojure & ClojureScript, however I am better adapated to Python, as I see it as a useful programming language to get ideas up, and running quickly.
-Having said that I am easily able to grasp any syntax pretty quickly.
+- 👀 I kinda got into programming, via first learning Python about 15 or so years ago.
+So I'll always like Python🐍.
+So I like fields of work which generally, go along the scope of 'Pythonic' code.
+Things like; Fintech, Cyber Security, Data Science, AI and Bot Development.
+However I still very much doing web development, whereby I like to use TypeScript, within an Angular Workspace.
+I enjoy, the "immutable" mindset, and I prefer to code in a functional paradigm.
+I do really enjoy learning about the LiSp(s) & languages like Clojure & ClojureScript, however I am better adapated to
-     Programming Languages are ever evolving, and I prefer Python to get ideas working in a shorter period of time.
-I find the language useful for building trade strategies, and snippets of script to reinforce security of networks.
-I am focusing on the security & financial technological aspect of things, rather than web development in itself.
-     However this by no means defuncts my ability to build web apps with languages like JavaScript, React, etc.
+     Python, as well working with TypeScript, within an Angular WorkSpace. having said all this, I see it as a useful programming language to get ideas up, and running quickly.
+I am able to grasp any syntax of any langugae, pretty quickly

 - 💻 Currently, I am learning about Blockchain Technology, and trying to wrap my head around the Elliptical Curve Cryptography of
      Cryptocurrencies like Bitcoin, Litecoin and Monero.
 I also like The-Open-Network (TON), as well as Polkadot & Algorand.
 I have a keen interest in the